 According to Bill Eckstrom in his TED talk entitled “Why Comfort Will Ruin Your Life,” complexity is nothing more than changed order.
 When you hit discomfort, you hit complexity, and that creates growth:

 I obtained my Masters in Business Administration with an emphasis in Marketing from the University of Nevada, Reno, whose program was ranked #4 in the nation by BusinessWeek.
-I am an active volunteer for TedXUniversityofNevada, which is an event that I am passionate about aimed at “sharing ideas worth spreading.”
+I spent several years volunteering with TedXUniversityofNevada, which is an event that I am passionate about aimed at “sharing ideas worth spreading.”
 I’m also a past president for the Reno Tahoe chapter of the American Marketing Association.
-I obtained my B.A. in Journalism from California State University, Chico.
+I earned a B.A. in Journalism from California State University, Chico.
 As an undergraduate, I also attended Louisiana State University and the University of Maryland, College Park through the National Student Exchange Program.